davidericjohn/erudition/README.md

 # Usage

 You may use any REST client available to test this application.
-In my case, I prefer Postman.
+In my case, I use Postman.
 Follow the link below for more details. https://www.getpostman.com/

 To start, open your command line to execute the following commands: